uber-web/math.gl/docs/api-reference/addons/polygon.md

 # Polygon (Experimental)

-> This class can handle both Paths and Polygons.
-Maybe it should be called `Path`

 Allows an array of points (whether closed or non-closed) to be treated as a Polygon.

 Implements the [Shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula) for determining the area and winding direction of an arbitrary polygon.